Employment Relations (Jersey) Law 2007

 - an officer of the union or association.

-An Application for Registration form or an Application for Amendment to Register form can be obtained from the address given above.
+An Application for Registration form or an Application for Amendment to Register form.

 3. Status of Trade Unions and Employers' Associations.

 Once registered, trade unions or employers' associations are granted immunities from liability in tort (a tort is a civil wrong, e.g. intimidation, interference with business, inducing a breach of contract) and from criminal liability insofar as it relates to restraint of trade, in respect of its actions or those of its members.
 However, these immunities are limited in that they do not apply to the union or association (or its officials) if: